 Birders On Site

-The rest of the day was uneventful with no sightings of the bird before dusk.
-I was still hopeful the bird was around so I headed home and decided I would come back in the morning and hopefully the crowds would be gone!
-A few phone calls and texts had me laughing during the evening, that I had been seen on the regional news and even made the ITV news at 10.00!
+The rest of the day was uneventful, with no sightings of the bird before dusk.
+I was still hopeful the bird was around, so I headed home and decided I would come back in the morning, and hopefully the crowds would be gone!
+A few phone calls and texts had me laughing during the evening, as I had been seen on the regional news and even made the ITV news at 10.00!

-I arrived back on site at 7.00am and thankfully there were only a few people on site but again there was no sign of the bird by 9.00am so I teamed up with the remaining birders and did some door knocking on the top road looking down on the area I had been looking up at yesterday.
-Thankfully, a lovely lady called Mavis let us into her garden and we were in prime position if the bird showed again.
+I arrived back on site at 7.00am, and thankfully, there were only a few people on site, but again, there was no sign of the bird by 9.00am, so I teamed up with the remaining birders and did some door knocking on the top road looking down on the area I had been looking up at yesterday.
+Thankfully, a lovely lady called Mavis let us into her garden, and we were in a prime position if the bird showed again.

 First photographs of the Scarlet Tanager

-The Tanager continued to show well and the birders that had left started to return to get crippling views of the bird.
+The Tanager continued to show well, and the birders who had left started to return to get crippling views of the bird.

-Me and Dave Woodhouse, Dave had been on site since yesterday morning as well!
+Dave Woodhouse and I, Dave had been on site since yesterday morning as well!
 Dedication and patience had finally paid off!

 IMAGES AND VIDEO OF THE SCARLET TANAGER!